-- Focus on healthy greens, the darker they are the better for the ;iver.
+- Focus on healthy greens, the darker they are the better for the liver.
 Cruciferous veggies, dandelion greens (spring time), and cilantro are favorites.

-- Sour foods.
+- Embrace sour foods.
 According to Chinese medicine, sour foods tend to nourish the liver.
-A simple sour is a refreshing glass of lemon water (room temp).
+A simple sour is a refreshing glass of lemon water (room temperature is recommended).

 - Eat enough fiber.
 Are you getting 30 grams of fiber daily?
 A quick fiber add is 2 tbs of ground flax daily.